percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 information after the TTL expires.

-If the server did not provide a supported\_ekt\_ciphers extension in its ServerHello, then EKTKey messages MUST NOT be sent by the sever.
+If the server did not provide a supported\_ekt\_ciphers extension in its ServerHello, then EKTKey messages MUST NOT be sent by the client or the server.

 When an EKTKey is received and processed successfully, the recipient MUST respond with an Ack handshake message as described in Section 7